danielnilsson9/bbs-fw/PROTOCOL.md

 60 02 56 | 60 02 56 | Set low voltage cutoff limit 41V.
 See status request 42.
 61 CF    | 61 CF    | Set battery max current limit 30A.
 See status request 41.

-The parameters which have not been identified above are hardcoded in the standard firmware to those values.
+The parameters which have not been identified above are hardcoded in the standard firmware to these values.
 It could potentially be motor parameters for FOC or current ramp up/down etc. I have no clue (anyone here peeking who have the info, feel free to contact me).

 ## Commands